 Fenix Inu presents the resurrection of altcoins and decentralized Private Sale access on Fenix Pad.

-/EIN News/ -- LOS ANGELES, CALIFORNIA, Aug.
-23, 2022 (GLOBE NEWSWIRE) -- Fenix Inu is a utility token set out that provides open doors to all memecoin and low cap gems lovers; Fenix Inu launched an official token Launchpad called FenixPad which will give the best gems.
+/EIN News/ -- Los Angeles, CA, Aug.
+29, 2022 (GLOBE NEWSWIRE) -- Fenix Inu is a utility token set out that provides open doors to all memecoin and low cap gems lovers; Fenix Inu launched an official token Launchpad called FenixPad which will give the best gems.
 The clients will have to select and open the door to enter pre-deals before records are available in the market.

 Fenix Inu is a cutting-edge convention for clients and venture proprietors intended to assist in launching their undertakings and tokens most straightforwardly.
 Fenix Inu supports Seed Sales, Private Sales, Partial Raises, Presales, Fair Launches, and Stealth Launch no other platform out there.